Alejandrehl/micard-app/README.md

 ### Notes

 - Hot reload just work in Widgets outside main function
-- Container() is like a div
+- `Container`widget is like a div
-- Always work with SafeArea Widget will prevent future problems
+- Always work with `SafeArea` widget will prevent future problems
+- The way of apply margins is use `EdgeInsets` methods

 ### Links